Victor Mete: Professional

+As an unrestricted free agent from the Maple Leafs after one season, Mete was signed to a one-year, two-way contract with his first American-based club, the Philadelphia Flyers, on July 5, 2023.
+He attended the Flyers 2023 training camp, but failed to make the team.
+He was placed on waivers and after going unclaimed, was assigned to Philadelphia's AHL affiliate, the Lehigh Valley Phantoms to start the 2023–24 season.
+He was recalled by the Flyers on October 25, but did not play with Philadelphia and was returned to Lehigh Valley on November 2.
+He was recalled again on November 5.
+He was sent back to Lehigh Valley on November 14.

 International play

-On December 16, 2017, Mete was named to the 22 man roster representing Canada at the IIHF World U20 Championship.
+On December 16, 2017, Mete was named to the 22-man roster representing Canada at the IIHF World U20 Championship.
 On December 23, 2017, he was named alternate captain.
 Team Canada ended up winning the gold medal at that tournament.

 Personal life

 Mete is of Italian descent.
-In 2022, Mete's grandfather, Vittorio Panza, was killed during the 2022 Vaughan shooting.
+In 2022, Mete's maternal grandfather, Vittorio Panza, was killed during the 2022 Vaughan shooting.